Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + Click the "Deploy to Azure" button to launch the deployment UI in Azure
 + From any computer, execute the Base-config_3-vm.ps1 powershell script located in the 'Resources folder

-Entra Cloud Sync is pre-installed on the DC and just needs running through to point to your Azure AD tenant.
+Entra Cloud Sync is pre-installed on the DC and just needs pointing to your Azure AD tenant.

-Any remaining manual steps to complete configuring the environment are in the Finalise.txt file on the desktop of each VM

 ### Pre-requisites
 Prior to deploying the template, have the following ready: